PeterP22/IoT-Smart-Lighting-Proto-Type/README.md

 Overview
 - This repository contains the design and implementation of a scalable IoT-controlled smart lighting solution tailored for expansive buildings.
-The project was developed as part of the final assessment
+The project was developed as part of a final assessment.

 Aim
 - To develop a scalable, efficient, and user-friendly smart lighting system tailored for large-scale buildings.
 Implement a prototype that is functional and working then analyse how it can be improved in terms of efficiency, scalability, and capability.